qleclerc/qleclerc/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a French PhD student at the London School of Hygiene & Tropical Medicine.
-I focus on the dynamics of horizontal transfer of antimicrobial resistance genes between bacteria.
+Hello!
+I'm a French PhD student at the [London School of Hygiene & Tropical Medicine](https://www.lshtm.ac.uk/).
+I focus on the horizontal transfer of antimicrobial resistance genes between bacteria.
 My work combines both microbiology and mathematical modelling methods to understand these dynamics.
+As part of this, I am also based at [St George's University of London](https://www.sgul.ac.uk/).
+For more information on what I do, please refer to my [Projects](/projects/) page.

 When I'm not staring at code on my computer screen or culture plates in the lab, I'm a badminton player, video game enthusiast and movie amateur.